Skip to main content

 macOS Overview

-For macOS users, OpenCL is bundled with the system, and the framework is available out of the box on macOS version 10.6 (Snow Leopard) and later.
+For macOS users, OpenCL is bundled with the system and the framework is available out of the box on macOS version 10.6 (Snow Leopard) and later.
 Therefore, explicit installation of OpenCL is generally not required.
 However, to ensure compatibility and optimal performance with your specific hardware and software setup, you might need to update your macOS.

 Steps

-• Update macOS: Keep your macOS up to date to ensure you have the latest OpenCL framework versions and GPU drivers.
+• Update macOS: Keep your macOS up to date to ensure that you have the latest OpenCL framework versions and GPU drivers.
 You can check for updates in the “Software Update” section of System Preferences.

 • Use clinfo: To verify the OpenCL configuration, you can install clinfo using the command brew install clinfo.
 Then, run clinfo in the terminal to check the available OpenCL platforms and devices.

-Windows Installation Overview
+Windows Overview

 Steps

-• Select your GPU model and download the latest drivers that include the OpenCL runtime support.
+1. Navigate to your GPU manufacturer’s website (NVIDIA, AMD, or Intel) and download the latest drivers for your GPU model.
+Select drivers that include OpenCL runtime support.

-• After installation, use the clinfo command on Windows to check for OpenCL support.
+3. After installation, use the clinfo command on Windows to check for OpenCL support.
 This utility will list all OpenCL-compatible devices on your system and provide detailed information, confirming a successful installation.

 Troubleshooting